 When I returned to the UK I knew that teaching was something I wanted to explore and "... to do it well”, alongside my performing work.
-It has become as important to me as playing a Tchaikovsky cadenza or recording a CD.
 Through many years of research and thirst for improvement, I have developed my own teaching style and approach.
 Every pupil has their own path to take, and I feel very privileged to help them on their journey.

 Some students have written thoughts on my teaching.
 Here are their words: